 One look at the Ice Maiden II tells you that it's not intended to be an adventure boot.
 But when we found ourselves bushwhacking through the woods in search of an elusive creek, they were up to the task.
 These boots don't have the support to be an all-day hiking boot, but for short jaunts, they work well, with surprisingly grippy treads.
 This model uses Columbia's Omni-Grip rubber sole, which stays soft in cold temperatures.
 And while slippery, wet rocks are a challenge, as they are for most boots, these performed acceptably in the traction test, earning an average score.

 Without deep lugs, this boot isn't a top choice for technical terrain.
-If you prefer a boot with more stability and high traction, check out our Editors' Choice winner, the Oboz Bridger or the North Face Chilkat III.
-Both feature a relatively stable platform, big lugs, and rubber that grips on a variety of surfaces.
+If you prefer a boot with more stability and high traction, check out our Editors' Choice winner, the Oboz Bridger.
+It features a relatively stable platform, big lugs, and rubber that grips on a variety of surfaces.

 Both the Shellista II and the Ice Maiden II have good traction for light hiking, but lack the serious lugs needed for technical terrain.